hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 ```

 :::note
-If you haven't already deployed the initial Solution, do that now before continuing.
+Deploy the updated solution to make sure the userpool is available

 ```bash
 hamlet deploy run-deployments
 ```

 :::

-## Configuring Modules :  githubidp
+### Configuring Modules :  githubidp+

-Our two Plugins not only extend the capabilities of Hamlet, they both include Hamlet Modules - pre-configured sections of a Solution that are layered underneath our Solution.
+Now that the plugins have been installed we can start using them.
+The first thing we will be using from the Plugins is the `cognito_github_api` module from the `githubidp` plugin.

-We’ll first configure the _githubidp_ module, which adds an `apigateway` and `lambda` components to our Solution.
-The `lambda` contains a number of functions that will perform the necessary authorisation steps for our site.
+This module adds an `apigateway` and `lambda` components to our Solution.
+The `apigateway` uses the `lambda` component to create a Github Authentication service which is supported by Cognito.

 Add the following to the Solution to configure the module :